I grew up watching The Nature of Things with David Suzuki and it was

 connections after a natural disaster was a featured article in

-Current Biology and appeared on the cover of the June 7th issue.
+Current Biology and appeared on the cover of the June 7th 2021

 connections after a natural disaster was a featured article in

-Current Biology and appeared on the cover of the June 7th issue.
+Current Biology and appeared on the cover of the June 7th 2021

 |